Aditya19Joshi01/SimplePortScanner/README.md

     python port_scanner.py

 ## Customization
-Change Port Range: Modify the port_range in the script to scan different ports.
+1. **Change Port Range**: Modify the port_range in the script to scan different ports.
-Timeout Settings: Adjust the socket.setdefaulttimeout(1) to change the connection timeout period.
+2. **Timeout Settings**: Adjust the socket.setdefaulttimeout(1) to change the connection timeout period.